Amimo4u/EduBooks-Final-Submission/README.md

 3. 📝 Project Status and Details

-The detailed breakdown of implemented features, successful deployments, and missing features (including the incomplete payment flow) is located in the Frontend Repository's README.md file.
+The detailed breakdown of implemented features, successful deployments, and features is located in the Frontend Repository's README.md file.